 The 4-pin fan, known as the PWM fan, means pulse width modulation and has four square holes in the front and four wires entering the back.
 Similarly, the 3-pin connector also has three square holes on the front and three-wire entrances on the back.

-Connecting Fans To Motherboard
+Steps for Connecting Fans To Motherboard

 Step-1: Turn off All the Power & Open the CPU Case